Tabsdrisbidmamul/JavaMasterClass/JavaFXChallenge/README.md

 # JavaFX basic GUI application
-that can add, edit and delete contacts to a contact list
+that can add, edit and delete contacts to a contact list using a sqlite db